maniaclab/snowmass-connect-docs/docs/index.md

 Information **here** describes:

-1. The various storage endpoints available to the user
+1. Storage locations available to the user
 2. How to transfer files to and from the Snowmass21 Connect node
 3. The methods of making files available on the Grid for jobs